 In KS3 pupils are taught 6 hours per fortnight and follow a curriculum that builds on previous knowledge and introduces key ideas that pupils will study at KS4 as well as allowing pupils to develop investigative skills.

 All pupils in Science are set by ability at KS3 and all teachers are following a scheme of work that ensures that all pupils cover a range of stimulating and engaging topics.
 The scheme of work allows for all pupils to be challenged and given additional support where necessary.
-Pupils are assessed regularly in class and their progress closely monitored, pupils undertake an end of year assessment, as well as assessments at the end of each unit.
+Pupils are assessed regularly in class and their progress closely monitored, pupils undertake an end-of-year assessment, as well as assessments at the end of each unit.

 Key Stage 4

-In Year 10 students follow either 8 hours a fortnight of Trilogy or 15 hours a fortnight of separate science.
+In Year 10 students follow either 8 hours a fortnight of Trilogy or 15 hours a fortnight of Separate Science.

 Students are set by ability and are assessed through regular internal assessment followed by terminal exams set by the exam board.
-All classes at Key Stage 4 follow the AQA course.